 Standard output to the motor is 220 VAC, three-phase with a full-load current of about 4.2 A.

-We recommend (2) ¾″ conduits to the motor pit — one for motor power and one for encoder signals — sized to comply with your local electrical codes.
+We recommend two ¾″ conduits to the motor pit — one for motor power and one for encoder signals — sized to comply with your local electrical codes.

 For reliable operation, mount the control panel within 50 ft of the turntable whenever possible.